cdap-guides/cdap-flume-guide/README.md

 instead.

-In order to configure Apache Flume to push web logs to a CDAP Stream, you need to create a simple flow which includes:
+In order to configure Apache Flume to push web logs to a CDAP Stream, you need to create a simple Flume flow which includes:

--   Flume source that tail access logs
+-   Flume source that tail access logs;
--   In-memory channel
+-   In-memory channel; and
--   Flume sink that sends log lines into CDAP Stream
+-   Flume sink that sends log lines into the CDAP Stream.

 In this example, we will configure the source to tail `access.log` and `sink` to send data to the `webLogs` stream.